prachisarode95/FME-Learning-Journey/FME_Form_Advanced/FME_Form_Advanced.md

 I am actively converting each course module into a documented, recruiter-ready project as part of my FME Data Automation portfolio.

 ---

-## Career Goal

-To transition into an entry-level or junior **FME Analyst / Data Automation Engineer** role, where I can apply ETL concepts, spatial processing, and schema management using FME Form & Flow.

----